-The Summer Staff-Youth Care Worker supervises and ensures the safety of the milieu, acts as an advocate, educator, coach and role model for the Youth and their family systems.
-The Youth Care Worker also supports and implements the policy and philosophy of the program and the Agency.
+The Summer Staff-Youth Care Worker acts as an advocate, educator, coach and role model for the Youth of Mercy Home for Boys and Girls during the summer months while they are home from school.
+The Summer Staff-Youth Care Worker also supports and implements the policy and philosophy of the program and the Agency.

 Mercy Home for Boys and Girls is an Equal Opportunity Employer.

-Be responsible for the development and implementation of each Youth's Individual Treatment Plan
+Be knowledgeable of each Youth’s Individual Treatment Plans.

-Be responsible for timely and accurate communication, (e.g. incident reports, contact with Youths’ families, log entries, e-mail, contacts with on-call supervisor).
+Be responsible for timely and accurate communication within program, i.e., incident reports, contact with Youth's families, supervision, and all log entries.

 Employ all aspects of de-escalation and behavior management techniques as outlined in CPI protocol.